nbbj-digital/stroll/README.md

 ## Usage

-Install locally using the folling command.
+To use this module, install locally using the command below, or clone this repository and import the .js files directly from source.

 ```cmd
 npm i @mitevpi/stroll